 The North American University places special emphasis on quality education.
 Applicants are considered based on their educational qualifications regardless of race, color, gender, religion, age, disabilities, or national origin.
-To ensure NAU can provide disability accommodations, if required, disclosure of accommodation requests should be made at the time of application to the Office of Student Services.
+To ensure NAU can provide disability accommodations, if required, disclosure of accommodation requests should be made at the time of application to the Student Affairs Office.
 Prospective students will be informed if NAU has the resources to accommodate the request.